-Please include a link or upload the CV of the principal investigator and any previous relevant work (e.g., previous publications) Please include a one sentence description of what is included in the link.
+Please include a link or upload the CV of the principal investigator and any previous relevant work, such as publications.
+Also include a one-sentence description of what is included in the link.

 Due Diligence Document Uploads

 Please upload the following due diligence documents.